Royal Colours: Trinidadian Triple Crown

 At the age of 3, he didn't start super promisingly with 2 defeats including finishing 8th 16 lengths behind the winner.
 Despite this, he would prove he had potential when racing against older horses in lower company at 1400 meters.
 In the race, he would come flying late to get up in the final strides to win the race over Acabar who was carrying 8.5 kilograms more than him during the race.

 Things would get more difficult after that as he would then run in the first jewel of the Trinidadian Triple Crown the Easter Guineas.
 The race would be packed full of difficult horses including his old rival at the age of 2 Mercurius who was considered the best 2-year-old the previous year.
 Even so, the race was going to be a difficult one for all of them as the race was a huge field of 17 horses total.
-The gates opened and one of the other runners Sailing Home throws off his rider at the start.
-Almost immediately the field of horses jostle for position with Royal Colors putting himself right behind the front runners closely behind Mercurius who took up a similar position.
+The gates opened and one of the other runners Sailing Home threw off his rider at the start.
+Almost immediately the field of horses jostled for position with Royal Colors putting himself right behind the front runners closely behind Mercurius who took up a similar position.
 Shortly after the first turn, another horse throws off his rider by bolting to the outside.
 Mercurius was just ahead of Royal Colours but with about 600 meters to go Mercurius makes his move and takes over the lead.
 Royal Colours follows right behind making sure to not let Mercurius get too far ahead.
-But by the far turn through Royal Colours took the lead and opened up 10 lengths in the stretch.
+But by the far turn Royal Colours took the lead and opened up 10 lengths in the stretch.
 Following his win in the first jewel, he would continue his success with a win in the second jewel by 3 1/2 lengths as well as sandwiching in the Trial Stakes by 5 lengths.

-Those 2 races would be his preps for the final jewel of the Trinidadian the Trinidad Derby.
+Those 2 races would be his preps for the final jewel of the Triple Crown the Trinidad Derby.
 The race began and with Roman Way setting the pace early as they went around the first turn quickly.
 However, this didn't last long as Casanova took the lead from him and began to open up but Royal Colours moved as well and by the far turn, it turned into a 2 horse race.
-The two battled down the stretch head and head neither giving an inch until the final 100 meters when Royal Colours gained the inch opening up 3/4ths of a length at the last moment.
+The two battled down the stretch head and head neither giving an inch until the final 100 meters when Royal Colours gained the advantage opening up 3/4ths of a length at the last moment.